pass-culture/pass-culture-app-native/doc/installation/setup.md

 We advise to **follow [the guidelines](https://reactnative.dev/docs/environment-setup)** to set up your environment by selecting your Development OS and your target OS (Android/iOS).

+You can either follow Automatic installation or Manual installation guidelines

 ### Automatic

 [Install `nix` package manager](https://github.com/DeterminateSystems/nix-installer#the-determinate-nix-installer)